 Assist in the identification of specific sources of water quality problems.

-Prior to the initiation of the work plan process outlined below, entities wishing to implement a third-party program must submit a third-party program proposal consistent with the third-party program requirements outlined in Order, Part 2, Section A as well as the request for proposal process and associated third-party program expectations document forthcoming after Order adoption.”
+Prior to the initiation of the work plan process outlined below, entities wishing to implement a third-party program must submit a third-party program proposal consistent with the third-party program requirements outlined in Order, Part 2, Section A as well as the request for proposal process and associated third-party program expectations document forthcoming after Order adoption.

 By July 1, 2022, Dischargers, either individually or as part of a third-party program, must submit a surface receiving water quality trends work plan including a Sampling and Analysis Plan (SAP) and Quality Assurance Project Plan (QAPP; see Section G below).
 The SAP must be developed to describe how the proposed monitoring will achieve the objectives of the MRP and evaluate compliance with the Order.
-The SAP may propose alternative monitoring and reporting site locations, adjusted monitoring parameters, and other changes as necessary to assess the impacts of irrigated agricultural wasted discharges to receiving water.
+The SAP may propose, for Executive Officer approval, alternative monitoring and reporting site locations, adjusted monitoring parameters, and other changes as necessary to assess the impacts of irrigated agricultural waste discharges to receiving water.
 The Executive Officer must approve the work plan, SAP, and QAPP prior to implementation.

 Dischargers, either individually or as part of a third-party program, must perform surface receiving water quality trend monitoring and reporting in accordance with the work plan, SAP, and QAPP approved by the Executive Officer.

 The work plan must, at a minimum, include monitoring sites to evaluate waterbodies identified in Table MRP-9, unless otherwise approved by the Executive Officer.
 The SAP must include sites to evaluate surface receiving water quality impacts most directly resulting from areas of irrigated agricultural discharge (including areas receiving tile drain discharges).
 Site selection must take into consideration the existence of any long-term monitoring sites included in related monitoring programs (e.g., Central Coast Ambient Monitoring Program (CCAMP) and the existing third-party monitoring program).
-Sites may be added or modified, subject to prior approval by the Executive Officer, to better assess the pollutant loading from individual sources or the impacts to receiving waters caused by individual discharges.
-Any modifications must consider sampling consistency for purposes of trend evaluation.
+Sites may be added or modified, subject to prior approval by the Executive Officer, to better assess the pollutant loading from individual sources or the impacts to surface receiving waters caused by individual discharges.
+Any modifications must consider sampling consistency for purposes of trend evaluation and are subject to Executive Officer approval.

-The work plan must, at a minimum, include the types of monitoring and evaluation parameters listed below and identified in Table MRP-10.
+Unless otherwise approved by the Executive Officer, the work plan must, at a minimum, include the types of monitoring and evaluation parameters listed below and identified in Table MRP-10.

 Flow monitoring;